-Easy to Fix DNS Server Not Responding on Windows 10
+How to Fix DNS Server not responding on Windows [Solved]

 Suddenly you cannot access any websites through the Internet.
 Then you try to troubleshoot the network problems on your Windows.
 It tells you the DNS server not responding error.
 You may see one of these: